pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 Similarly Drupal has the concept of `scope` for header and footer.
 For a detailed look at how Drupal works under the hood, take a look at this [blog post from Lullabot](https://www.lullabot.com/articles/javascript-aggregation-in-drupal-7){.external}.

-While you can use those core APIs directly to move load files as late as possible, Drupal's Advanced Aggregation and WordPress' Autoptimize make it easy to do this task without custom code.
+While you can use those core APIs directly to move load files as late as possible, Drupal's [Advanced Aggregation](https://www.drupal.org/project/advagg){.external} and WordPress' [Autoptimize](https://wordpress.org/plugins/autoptimize/){.external} make it easy to do this task without custom code.

 #### Defer and Async Script Attributes
 For JavaScript, we suggest deferring as much as possible until after the `onload` DOM event has completed so rendering isn't blocked.
 Whatever script cannot be deferred should be loaded asynchronously so the page rendering continues without interruption.

-For more details on these script attributes, see [this article by Daniel Imms](http://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html){.external}.
+For more details on the `<script async>` and `<script defer>` attributes, see [this article by Daniel Imms](http://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html){.external}.

 ### Load the Critical Pieces as Early as Possible
 For some CSS styles it is not sensible to load them after the first HTML rendering.
 Without some styling your site may look bad.
 Inlining critical CSS means finding the CSS rules that will be used by the top of your webpage and including those rules in the same HTML response that first comes back from the server (rather than in a separate style sheet).
 This means the browser doesn't have to wait for an additional request to start applying styles.

-You can identify critical styles for your above-the-fold content using a tool like [Critical Path CSS Generator](https://jonassebastianohlsson.com/criticalpathcssgenerator/){.external} and then again use Drupal's Advanced Aggregation module and WordPress' Autoptimize plugin to load the critical styles within the HTML.
+You can identify critical styles for your above-the-fold content using a tool like [Critical Path CSS Generator](https://jonassebastianohlsson.com/criticalpathcssgenerator/){.external} and then again use Drupal's [Advanced Aggregation](https://www.drupal.org/project/advagg){.external} module and WordPress' [Autoptimize](https://wordpress.org/plugins/autoptimize/){.external} plugin to load the critical styles within the HTML.

 Be careful with this technique because you are making a tradeoff.
 By making every single HTML response include inline styles you make that initial response be a larger amount of data to load.
-This slight slowdown in initial loading is totally acceptable as long as it is slight.
+This slight slowdown in initial loading is acceptable as long as it is slight.
 Having the bulk of your CSS in separate files means those files can be cached by the browser.
-If all of the CSS rules moved from separate files to inline then none of your CSS would be cached by the browser and performance would suffer.
+If all of the CSS rules moved from separate files to inline then none of the CSS would be cached by the browser and performance would suffer.

 ### Load Resources Once
 While a CDN can bring resources closer to the browser, there's no faster cache than the one in the browser itself.
 However unlike a CDN, it's not possible to directly invalidate browser caches.
 We recommend the following techniques to achieve maximum browser caching: